-Takeover target Amec to retain European nuclear business
+Takeover target Amec to retain European nuclear business (June 29)

-Oil services company Amec Foster Wheeler Plc (AMFW.L), which is being bought by peer John Wood Group Plc (WG.L), said on Thursday it had decided to retain its European nuclear unit and sell its North American business.
+(Reuters) - Oil services company Amec Foster Wheeler Plc (AMFW.L), which is being bought by peer John Wood Group Plc (WG.L), said on Thursday it had decided to retain its European nuclear unit and sell its North American business.

-Amec had said in March it planned to sell both the businesses, along with some others, to raise gross proceeds of about 246 million pounds.
+Amec had said in March it planned to sell both the businesses, along with some others, to raise gross proceeds of about 246 million pounds from its entire disposal programme by the end of the second quarter. [nRSB2948Ya]

-The decision was taken after consulting the board of Wood Group, Amec said in a statement after markets closed.
+The decision was taken after consulting the board of Wood Group, Amec said in a statement after markets closed. [nRSc6616Ja]

 Oilfield service companies are divesting non-core assets to offset weak demand and heavy discounting on its equipment and services due to several years of low crude prices.

-Note: (This version of the story has been corrected to add dropped words in paragraph 2)